What You Need to Know About Slaughterer and Meat Packer

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

-In 2016, there was an estimated number of 82,500 jobs in the United States for Slaughterer and Meat Packer.
+In the United States, there were 82,500 jobs for Slaughterer and Meat Packer in 2016.
 There is little to no growth in job opportunities for Slaughterer and Meat Packer.
-The BLS estimates 10,100 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 10,100 job openings in this field each year.

 The states with the most job growth for Slaughterer & Meat Packer are Utah, Georgia, and Arizona.
 Watch out if you plan on working in Virginia, Kansas, or Wyoming.
 These states have the worst job growth for this type of profession.